 Storm The Gates

 Storm The Gates is the official podcast of the Mid-Texas Conference of the Global Methodist Church.
 Join us as we provide timely updates on events within the conference and shine a spotlight on the impactful work of God throughout the Global Methodist Church.
 Stay tuned for insightful discussions, inspiring stories, and deeper dives exploring why following Jesus changes everything.
-Subscribe now to stay connected and become part of this community that is growing in the heart of Texas to make disciples of Jesus who spread scriptural holiness to all people.
+Subscribe now to stay connected and become part of this community that is growing in the heart of Texas to make disciples of Jesus who spread scriptural holiness across the globe.

 Latest episodes